wavemotion-dave/A8DS/readme.md

 8-bit line up of games on their Nintendo DS/DSi handhelds.

 The emulator comes "equipped" with the ability to run executable images or disk images which are the two most popular types.
-It does not support cart types yet.
-Virtually everything that can be run on an 8-bit system has been converted into an Executable image (.xex) or a Disk image (.atr) and, unlike cart ROM images, there is no complicated setup to pick the right banking setup.
+Recent versions add preliminary support for cart types (CAR or ROM files).
+Due to the optmization for expanded memory, it is strongly recomended you prefer XEX over CAR/ROM files.
+Almost everything that can be run on an 8-bit system has been converted into an Executable image (.xex) or a Disk image (.atr) and, unlike cart ROM images, there is no complicated setup to pick the right banking setup.
 The goal here is to make this as simple as possible - point to the executable 8-bit Atari image you want to run and off it goes!